hex-five/multizone-iot-sdk/README.md

 Press the reset button

-After 5 to 10 seconds the client should connect to the Hex Five's public MQTT broker
+After a few seconds the client should connect to Hex Five's public MQTT broker

 ```
 =====================================================================